How to Apply for Employment and Income Assistance

 What Will Happen at my EIA Intake Appointment?

-In order to see if you are eligible for EIA, there are some basic questions EIA staff will ask you about at your intake appointment:
+In order to see if you are eligible for EIA, there are some basic questions EIA staff will ask you about:

 The EIA Intake Information Checklist will help make sure that you bring the right information and documents to your intake appointment to answer these questions.